riatelab/distanamo/README.md

 This is also what is done internally when using the `dc_generate_positions_from_durations` function (see below) after it has performed a Principal Coordinates Analysis (PCoA) on the duration matrix.

-### Generating image points from a reference point and durations from the reference point to all the other points
+### Generating image points from a reference point and travel times from the reference point to all the other points

-Optionally you can provide a layer of source points and matrix of duration between the points.
+Optionally you can provide a layer of source points and matrix of durations between the points.

-This duration matrix will be used to extract the duration between a reference point and all the other points, allowing to use the `dc_move_from_reference_point` function to move closer / farther points from the reference point depending on if they can be reached faster or slower of the mean speed (between the reference point and all the others).
+This durations matrix will be used to extract the duration between a reference point and all the other points, allowing to use the `dc_move_from_reference_point` function to move closer / farther points from the reference point depending on if they can be reached faster or slower of the average speed (between the reference point and all the others).

 The cartogram obtained by this method qualifies the *unipolar accessibility* of a location (the reference point used in the `dc_move_from_reference_point` function).